department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 </div>

-### How to plan a burial for a family member who has just died
+### How do I plan a burial for a family member who has just died?

 **If you have a pre-need decision letter confirming eligibility**, you can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
 You don’t need to do anything else.